-Nico Fajardo is a Junior double majoring in Finance and Information Systems Management at Florida International University.
+Nico Fajardo is a Junior double majoring in Finance and Business Analytics at Florida International University.
 He is an active member of the FIU Honors College and other organizations such as the International Business Honors Society.
 Born and raised in Quito, he is passionate about traveling, food, sports, and nature.
 In his free time, he loves to read and listen to a wide variety of music.
 He hopes to one day travel all over the world, explore different places, and experience different cultures.

 Downtown as Text

 “The Rich City” by Nico Fajardo of FIU at Downtown Miami on August 31, 2022.

 The City of Miami is a truly marvelous place.
 It offers jaw-dropping sights such as sandy beaches, tropical flora, and dazzling lights.
 To many, this glamorous city is a place they have only ever heard of; a symbol of vacation, luxury, and opportunity.
 When meeting people in other parts of the world, I could see the wonder and curiosity in their eyes as they listened to stories of this fabled place.
 Many would ask about the clubs, the restaurants, and the nightlife.
 Others would wonder about the beaches, the climate, and the feeling of eternal summer.
 However, most are not aware of the underlying wealth of this Magic City… its diversity.